CAREamics/careamics.github.io/docs/guides/usage/datasets.md

     1. For each file in the path, the corresponding image is loaded.
     2. The `mean` and `std` are computed for the loaded image.
     3. The image is reshaped so that the axes are ordered following the convention `SC(Z)YX`.
-    4. Extract patches sequentially so that they cover the whole image and keept them in memory.
+    4. Extract patches sequentially so that they cover the whole image and kept them in memory.
     5. Once all files have been processed, the average `mean` and `std` are computed.
     6. Update the `mean` and `std` in the configuration if they were not provided.
 This step